 But in the last several decades, more and more Reform rabbis and communities have begun reintroducing some kind of Tisha B’Av observance into their annual schedule.
 In an interview with the Jewish Chronicle in 2011, Rabbi Lawrence Hoffman, the Barbara and Stephen Friedman Professor of Liturgy, Worship and Ritual at Hebrew Union College-Jewish Institute of Religion in New York, attributed the shift to two causes.
 First, he attributed this to the Holocaust and the subsequent founding of the state of Israel, events that brought the experience of national tragedy and a strong sense of unified peoplehood into the modern Jewish experience.

 Interestingly, the second development Hoffman identified was the growth of Jewish camps.
 As the anecdote above illustrates, Tisha B’Av’s placement during the summer months made it a natural choice for inclusion within the Jewish educational programming at Reform Jewish camps.
 Rather than focus on the destruction of the temple, Hoffman explains, educators taught their campers about the Holocaust and other tragic events from throughout Jewish history.
 Moved by the experience, young people brought the observance of Tisha B’Av back to their home communities.

 Despite these changes, Hoffman aptly described the current attitude of the Reform movement toward Tisha B’Av as “ambivalent.”
 Like those skeptical campers, many American Jews are still just finding out about Tisha B’Av for the first time.

-Binyamin Kagedan has an MA in Jewish Thought from the Jewish Theological Seminary of America.
+Binyamin Kagedan holds a master’s degree in Jewish thought from the Jewish Theological Seminary of America.